ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/methods/soil_microbe_processing/soil_microbe_processing_h.md

 ![003](textures/003.png)

 # Experiment Results
-* Day 001 - Good Results so far.
-Plant looks healthy.
+* Day 001 - Plant showed both leafs drooping down badly.
+Not leaf curling, but instead total leaf drooping.

+> Conclusion: 1:1 Ratio is extreme and should not be applied to hydroponic plants

 //----//